eth-educators/eth-docker-docs/website/docs/Usage/Autostart.md

 ---
 id: Autostart
-title:  Autostart the client on boot.
+title: "Step 8: Create a service to autostart the node (optional)"
 sidebar_label: Autostart
 ---

-# Step 8: Create a service to autostart the node (optional)

 If you are using the "unless-stopped" restart policy, docker will start the client for you.
 That said, you may wish to make sure this happens on